Extended Hodge Theory for Fibred Cusp Manifolds

 where $i^*_{\partial\olM}$ is pullback to the boundary induced from the inclusion $i_{\partial\olM}:\partial\olM \to \olM$ and $\Omega_0(\olM)$ is the kernel of this map.
 This induces a long exact sequence on cohomology, which by the five lemma is the relative cohomology exact sequence.
 Thus the complex

 calculates relative cohomology.

-Now it is well known that $H^*(\olM) \cong H^*(M)$, and we may also calculate it from the much larger complex of smooth forms on the open manifold $M$.
+Now it is well known that $H^*(\olM) \cong H^*(M)$, where the right side is calculated from the much larger complex of smooth forms on the open manifold $M$.
 The isomorphism of these two complexes comes from identifying $\olM$ with a deformation retract of $M$ to $M_s:= \olM - \left([0,s) \times Y\right)$.
 When we chase through the isomorphisms, we get that the maps in the relative cohomology long exact sequence are then induced from the short exact sequence of complexes:

 where $i^*_s$ is pullback to the submanifold $Y \times \{s\}$ induced from the inclusion $i_{s}:Y\cong (Y \times \{s\}) \to M$ and $\Omega_s(\olM)$ is the kernel of this map.
 Thus relative cohomology may be calculated from any of these complexes.
-We can push this even further to get the following lemma.
+We can push this even further to get the following new lemma.